jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 A larger volblocksize is good for mostly sequential workloads and can gain compression efficiency.
 Smaller volblocksize is good for random workloads, has less IO amplification, and less fragmentation, but will use more metadata and have worse space efficiency.
 We look at the different volblocksizes and how they behave on different pools.
-Don't change it unless you have some fixed 64k SQL DB or something similar going on, on a second disk.
+I would not recommend you to change it from the default 16k, unless you have some fixed 64k SQL DB or something similar on a second disk going on.
+A normal Windows VM will have many read and writes that are smaller than 64k.
 Some people in the forums recommend using 64k on SSDs, because SSDs won't become slower because of fragmentation.
 I would probably still advise against it, due to read and write ampflification, and some implications on movability to other systems.
 I would rather stick with the defaults.

 ### volblocksize 16k